Santorini’s History: From the Minoan Eruption to Today

 Before the Eruption: The Minoan Civilisation

-In the centuries before 1613 BC, Santorini — then called Strongyli (round, for its circular shape) — hosted a sophisticated, densely populated city at what is now Akrotiri.
-The inhabitants lived in two and three-storey buildings with indoor plumbing, hot and cold running water, and drainage systems.
-Their walls were covered in frescoes depicting boxing children, saffron gatherers, elegant women, and fleets of ships.
-This wasn’t a primitive settlement — it was an advanced Bronze Age urban centre connected by sea trade to Crete, Egypt, and the eastern Mediterranean.
+In the centuries before 1613 BC, Santorini — then called Strongyli, meaning “round,” for its circular shape — was home to a sophisticated, densely populated city at what is now Akrotiri.
+These people lived in two and three-storey buildings with indoor plumbing, hot and cold running water, and proper drainage.
+Their walls were painted with frescoes: boxing children, saffron gatherers, fleets of ships, elegant women.
+This was no primitive outpost.
+It was an advanced Bronze Age urban centre actively trading with Crete, Egypt, and the wider eastern Mediterranean.

-Everything we know about this world comes from the excavations at Akrotiri, begun in 1967.
-Unlike Pompeii, no human remains were found — the population successfully evacuated before the volcano erupted.
-They took their valuables.
-What they left behind has been preserved almost perfectly for 3,600 years under volcanic ash.
+Everything we know about this world comes from Akrotiri’s excavations, begun in 1967.
+Here’s what makes it different from Pompeii: no human remains were found.
+The population got out before the volcano blew, taking their valuables with them.
+What they left behind sat under volcanic ash for 3,600 years, preserved almost perfectly.

 The Minoan Eruption — 1613 BC

-The eruption that destroyed Santorini was one of the largest in the past 10,000 years.
-The volcanic cone, which had stood over a thousand metres high, collapsed catastrophically inward — creating the caldera you see today.
-The blast ejected thousands of cubic kilometres of material into the atmosphere.
+The eruption that destroyed Santorini ranks among the largest in the past 10,000 years.
+The volcanic cone — which had once stood over a thousand metres high — collapsed catastrophically inward, carving out the caldera you’re looking at today when you stand in Fira or Oia.
+The blast threw thousands of cubic kilometres of material into the atmosphere.

-The effects reached across the known world: volcanic ash fell on Egypt, triggering acid rain and crop failure.
-The Pharaoh of the time was buried alive — his people believed a ruler who couldn’t prevent such divine punishment was not favoured by the gods.
-A “volcanic winter” followed as ash in the upper atmosphere blocked sunlight for months, dropping global temperatures by 3–4°C.
+The fallout was global.
+Volcanic ash landed on Egypt, triggering acid rain and crop failure.
+The Pharaoh was reportedly buried alive — his people believed a ruler who couldn’t prevent divine punishment had lost the gods’ favour.
+A volcanic winter followed, ash in the upper atmosphere blocking sunlight for months and dropping global temperatures by 3–4°C.

-Most consequentially, the eruption generated a tsunami that reached the coast of Crete, devastating the Minoan civilisation there.
-Greek mythology attributes this to Poseidon, angered by the Minoans’ hubris in considering themselves equal to gods.
-The Minoan civilisation never fully recovered, and the balance of power in the Aegean shifted permanently.
+Most consequentially, the eruption sent a tsunami toward the coast of Crete that devastated the Minoan civilisation.
+Greek mythology frames this as Poseidon’s anger at the Minoans’ hubris — their belief that they were equal to the gods.
+Whether or not you buy that interpretation, the outcome is clear: the Minoan civilisation never fully recovered, and power across the Aegean shifted permanently.

 Ancient Names and Settlements

-After the eruption, the island was uninhabited for centuries.
-When settlers returned, they gave it new names: Kallisti (most beautiful) and eventually Thira, after a Spartan coloniser named Theras who established the first post-eruption settlement on the Mesa Vouno mountain (where Ancient Thera’s ruins still stand).
-The name Thira remains the island’s official name today.
+The island sat uninhabited for centuries after the eruption.
+When settlers finally returned, they brought new names: Kallisti (most beautiful), and eventually Thira, after a Spartan coloniser named Theras who established the first post-eruption settlement on Mesa Vouno mountain — where the ruins of Ancient Thera still stand today.
+Thira remains the island’s official Greek name.

-The first post-eruption inhabitants lived in caves formed by volcanic ash cooling rapidly as it fell — the origin of the hyposkafa cave house architecture that defines Santorini to this day.
-The volcanic earth they lived in (Thiraiki gi) proved so structurally remarkable that centuries later it was mixed with cement to build the walls of the Suez Canal.
+Those first returning inhabitants lived in caves formed by volcanic ash that had cooled rapidly as it fell.
+That’s the origin of the hyposkafa cave house architecture that defines Santorini’s iconic look.
+The volcanic earth itself — Thiraiki gi — turned out to be structurally remarkable.
+Centuries later, it was mixed with cement to help build the walls of the Suez Canal.

 The Venetian Era — 1207 to 1566

-After the Fourth Crusade and the fall of Constantinople in 1204, Venice took control of the Cyclades.
-The first Doge of the Aegean, Marco Sanudo, founded the Duchy of the Archipelago in 1207.
-Santorini was granted to the Barozzi family, who ruled it for 128 years (1207–1335), then passed to the Sanudi, then to the Crispi dynasty in 1387.
+After the Fourth Crusade and the fall of Constantinople in 1204, Venice moved into the Cyclades.
+Marco Sanudo, the first Doge of the Aegean, founded the Duchy of the Archipelago in 1207.
+Santorini passed to the Barozzi family, who held it for 128 years, then to the Sanudi, then to the Crispi dynasty in 1387.

-The Venetians transformed the island’s architecture.
-Facing constant pirate raids — Barbarossa and other infamous corsairs regularly attacked — they built five fortified villages called kastelia: at Oia (Kastro of Saint Nicholas), Imerovigli (Skaros), Pyrgos, Akrotiri, and Emporio.
-Each had: houses built wall-to-wall to form a defensive perimeter, labyrinthine lanes no wider than one or two people, a single entrance and exit, and observation towers (Emporio had an additional watchtower because it faced the most attacks).
+The Venetians left a serious architectural footprint.
+Pirate raids were a constant threat — Barbarossa and others regularly hit these islands — so they built five fortified villages called kastelia: at Oia (Kastro of Saint Nicholas), Imerovigli (Skaros), Pyrgos, Akrotiri, and Emporio.
+Walk through any of these today and you’ll feel it: houses built wall-to-wall to create a defensive perimeter, lanes so narrow two people can barely pass, a single entrance and exit, observation towers throughout.
+Emporio got an extra watchtower because it absorbed the most attacks.

-The Venetians also promoted viticulture, and Santorini wine gained fame throughout Europe — particularly the sweet Vinsanto, made from sun-dried grapes, which was exported across the Mediterranean and traded as far as Russia.
+The Venetians also pushed viticulture hard.
+Santorini wine — particularly the sweet Vinsanto, made from sun-dried grapes — became well-known across Europe and traded as far as Russia.

 Ottoman Rule and the Greek Revolution — 1566 to 1832

-When the Greek War of Independence began in 1821, Santorini contributed massively to the naval effort — it became the third most important naval power of the revolution after Hydra and Spetses, providing ships and crews to the cause.
-On May 5, 1821 (feast day of Saint Irene, the island’s patron), the revolutionary flag was raised on Santorini.
+When the Greek War of Independence broke out in 1821, Santorini punched well above its weight in the naval campaign — it became the third most important naval power of the revolution after Hydra and Spetses.
+On May 5, 1821 (the feast day of Saint Irene, the island’s patron), the revolutionary flag went up on Santorini.
 The island joined the new Greek state in 1827.

 The Name Santorini